 On-site data is backed up nightly to a dedicated server, and then replicated automatically to an off-site location to guard against data loss.

 For internet security, we use Smoothwall Advanced Firewall and Guardian content filtering system in order to ensure safe and age-appropriate browsing for all users.
-E-mail is protected via the in-built security of Microsoft Office 365, with some custom additions specific to our environment.
+E-mail is protected via the class leading Barracuda Email Gateway Defense.
 We adhere to the PREVENT and KCSIE (Keeping Children Safe in Education) child safeguarding guidelines.
 Anti-malware software is used on all of our computers.

 Being a 24/7 boarding school, keeping our systems running and maintaining internet services is of paramount importance.
 We do everything we can to minimise down-time – servers are configured with automatic failover so that should one go down, the others can take over in minutes.
 Maintenance is scheduled so that it has minimal impact on school business.

 We have over 80 mesh wireless access points, providing Wi-Fi connectivity to almost all areas of the school.
 We support BYOD (Bring Your Own Device) for the safe connection of personal devices to Wi-Fi and support BYOD printing from any device, including phones.

 Windows 10 is installed on all school machines and we use Office 365 throughout the organisation.
 If a student does not have Office installed on their device, we will install Office 365 free of charge for the duration of their stay at Heathfield.
 Specialist software for certain subjects, e.g. Sibelius for Music, can be installed onto student machines where they have chosen that particular course.
 Microsoft Teams is installed on every device regardless of Operating System.

 Each classroom features an interactive whiteboard capable of delivering presentations, video and other media and webinars/conferences.
 We are increasingly using OneNote for classroom content, which is duplicated directly into the class Team.